SondaSengupta/Talks/UnitTestingForMereMortals.markdown

 - You end writing less code with single responsibility methods that are small and readable.
 - Often there isn't time to go back and add tests to a project

+## Unit Test "Code of Honor"
+- Test must be indpendent of all other tests
+- Test must not be dependent on other data
+- Don't use fakes.
+Use Mocks.
+Fakes are working implementations.
+Mocks are a specification that record behavior.

+## Structure of a Test
+- Arrange: create your dependencies
+- Act: one method that you are testing <-- Highlander Principle: there can only be one
+- Assert: make as many assertions you need to make sure you test it correctly